From LimeSurvey Manual

 - Generate a unique token code for each participant (invitation code);

-- Send an email invitation to each person in your list (by group or individually);
+- Send an email invitation to each person on your list (by group or individually);

-- Send a reminder email to each person in your list who has not yet responded (by group or individually);
+- Send a reminder email to each person on your list who has not yet responded (by group or individually);

 - Track who has responded from your survey participants list;

-- Restrict access against people who have not got a token, and those with a token who have already responded;
+- Restrict access for people who have not received a token, and those with a token who have already responded;

 - Edit/change any details in your list;

 - Create email templates for invitations & reminders.

 Once the survey is switched to Closed-access mode only the people that provide a unique token code (that has not been already used) can access the survey.
 (You need to create a survey participants table first for the respective survey).